Breast Pumping Pain

 It can be tempting to crank up the strength of pump suction to full blast, but “one size does not fit all” and neither does strength tolerance.
 Nipple elasticity and sensitivity will vary, and for some, too strong of a setting can be very uncomfortable.
 Strength of suction is not the main source for milk removal, but stimulation for alveoli contraction- the milk ejection reflex.
 Too high of a setting may also cause swelling or blood vessels to block the pathways, too.

 Issues with the breasts or nipples may need to be ruled out, especially if sizing and settings are set correctly.

 - Previous or current nipple damage due to baby’s latch can be aggravated further while pumping, depending on the severity and healing time.

-- Yeast overgrowth, or thrush, will cause an intense burning sensation when wet especially.
-Usually does not happen to healthy, undamaged tissue, so it’s important to look into causes.
+- Yeast overgrowth, or thrush, will cause an intense burning sensation.
+Usually this does not happen to healthy, undamaged tissue, so it’s important to look into causes.

-- Bacterial infection, which could happen from nipple damage making tissue vulnerable.
+- Bacterial infection, which could happen from nipple damage making the breast tissue vulnerable.

 - Fibroids in the breast tissue can be painful when lactating, as the milk pushes against them.
 Frequent emptying may help, especially in early morning hours when prolactin is at its highest for milk production.

 - Raynaud’s Phenomenon is a blood vessel disorder, causing severe blanching or blue tinge to the tissue, and can be very painful or have a cold sensation.